Your year-end support is especially critical to helping the U of M continue to educate

 Normal Street, Monday - Friday, between 8:00 and 4:30.
 Please note that the University

-of Memphis offices are closed from December 22 through December 30; the office will
+of Memphis offices are closed beginning Tuesday, December 24 and will not reopen until

 IRS regulations indicate that a check mailed to us is considered delivered on the